cloud-custodian/cloud-custodian/docs/source/overview/glossary.rst

   Provides for retrieval of a resource of a given type (typically via AWS API) and defines the vocabulary of filters and actions that can be used on those resources.
-Example resource types are Auto Scaling Groups, S3 buckets, EC2 instances, Elastic Load Balancers, etc).
+Example resource types are Auto Scaling Groups, S3 buckets, EC2 instances, Elastic Load Balancers, etc.

 .. code-block:: yaml